 Electromagnetic flow meters have been around for years and are the automatic choice for certain water-based flow applications.
 Also known as ‘Mag’ or even ‘Mag Flux’ flow meters, they are manufactured in a wide range of sizes, from 2mm bore to over 3 metres in diameter.
-Manufacturing cost, and therefore selling prices, don’t drastically increase as the flowmeter size increases, making mag meters extremely cost-effective in the case of large bore installations, such as large water supply pipelines.
+Manufacturing cost, and therefore selling prices, don’t drastically increase as the flowmeter size increases, making mag meters extremely cost-effective in the case of large bore installations.

 Another almost unique feature of a mag flowmeter is its ability to measure flow in either direction, forward and reverse.
 This advantage offers customers the ability to measure nett total (i.e. forward total minus reverse total).